-- Condiments – spices, ketchup, mustard, ranch dressing, garlic powder, Italian seasonings, grated Parmesan cheese
+Condiments – spices, ketchup, mustard, ranch dressing, garlic powder, Italian seasonings, grated Parmesan cheese

-- Culturally Diverse food – adobo, curry, tortillas, chiles, teriyaki sauce, miso, couscous
+> - Culturally Diverse food – adobo, curry, tortillas, chiles, teriyaki sauce, miso, couscous

-- Drink mix powders that already have sugar added.
+> - Drink mix powders that already have sugar added or are individuals.

-- Food that needs no preparation – jerky, dried meat, nuts, trail mix, protein bars, nutrition bars
+> - Food that needs no preparation – jerky, dried meat, nuts, trail mix, protein bars, nutrition bars